Leroymilo/FurnitureFramework/doc/Templates.md

 		],
 		"Vertical": [
 			{
-				"Area": {"X": 0, "Y": 8, "Width": 16, "Height": 16},
+				"Area": {"X": 0, "Y": 8, "Width": 16, "Height": 16}
-				"Depth": 1
 			},
 			{
-				"Area": {"X": 0, "Y": 24, "Width": 16, "Height": 16}
+				"Area": {"X": 0, "Y": 24, "Width": 16, "Height": 16},
+				"Depth": 1
 			}
 		]
 		// The Area rectangle is in pixels, and is relative to the sprite for each rotation.
 	}
 }
 ```
-Be carefull, the Area of a Slot is relative to the sprite for this rotation, not to the whole spritesheet.
-In this example, since the Vertical Source Rect starts at (32, 0), the Vertical Area starting at (0, 9) is actually starting at (32, 9) on the spritesheet.
+Be carefull, the Area of a Slot is relative to the sprite for this rotation, not to the whole sprite-sheet.
+In this example, since the Vertical Source Rect starts at (32, 0), the Vertical Area starting at (0, 8) is actually starting at (32, 8) on the sprite-sheet.

 ## Catalogue